Kachinga-JS/CS535-resources/p3/README.md

 <li> MapReduce Job on cscluster00 cluster = 2 minutes and 37 seconds</li>
 <li>MapRduce Job on bugs cluster = 33 minutes and 17 seconds</li>
 </ol>
-It was oberserved that the cscluster00 was faster than the bugs cluster in running the MapReduce job for the BetterInvertedIndex.
+It was oberserved that the cscluster00 was faster than the bugs cluster in running both Spark and MapReduce Better Inverted Index job.